phx/dockergroupabuse/README.md

 # dockergroupabuse

-This interactive script allows you to abuse the `docker` group to get root shells from minimal images that are already stored locally on the Docker host.
+This interactive script allows you to abuse the `docker` group to get root shells from minimal images that are already stored locally on the Docker host system.

 ## Usage